LukaSostaric/postgresql-node-tree/README.md

 # PostgreSQL Node Tree
 PL/PgSQL functions for managing node trees in a PostgreSQL database.
+The code is distributed under the terms of the GNU General Public License.